Nissan Versa Note Insurance Rates

 Wyoming | $1,188 | -$146 | -10.9% |

-Using high physical damage deductibles can save as much as $490 each year, whereas increasing liability limits will push prices upward.
-Moving from a 50/100 bodily injury protection limit to a 250/500 limit will cost up to $407 more per year.
+Choosing higher comprehensive and collision insurance deductibles can reduce prices by up to $490 a year, while buying higher liability limits will push prices upward.
+Changing from a 50/100 limit to a 250/500 limit will increase prices by as much as $407 more per year.
 View Rates by Deductible or Liability Limit

 Model Year | Comprehensive | Collision | Liability | Total Premium |